UTKARSH0018/RazorPay-Clone-Website/README.md

 # Razorpay Landing Page
 This landing page was created for Razorpay, a popular payment gateway service in India.
 The page was built using HTML, Tailwind CSS, Vite, and Node.

-Technologies Used HTML Tailwind CSS Vite Node
+Technologies Used HTML Tailwind CSS Vite Node.

 # Development
 To run the project locally, follow these steps:

-Clone the repository Install the dependencies using npm install Start the development server using npm run dev Open the development server URL in your browser to view the landing page
+Clone the repository Install the dependencies using npm install Start the development server using npm run dev Open the development server URL in your browser to view the landing page.

 # Features
 The Razorpay landing page features a clean and modern design, with a user-friendly layout that highlights the various payment solutions offered by Razorpay.
 The page also includes customer testimonials and a section showcasing Razorpay's partnerships with popular businesses.